Perceived Impact of Non-contact Boxing on Daily Life and Occupational Participation at Home Among Individuals with Parkinson’s Disease

 The purpose of this capstone project will focus on using occupational therapy interventions to help a local church be more inclusive to children and families with special needs.
 This project partners with a pre-existing special needs program to develop evidence-based volunteer training, implement a parent respite program, and introduce a movement-based program for children with special needs.

-This collection gathers the posters presented at the Spring 2020 Virtual OTD Capstone Symposium, an online mini-conference held at the University of St. Augustine for Health Sciences April 23, 2020, where doctoral students in occupational therapy presented their capstone projects via online poster presentations.
+This collection gathers research posters presented at the Spring 2020 Virtual OTD Capstone Symposium, an online mini-conference held at the University of St. Augustine for Health Sciences April 23, 2020, where doctoral students in occupational therapy presented their capstone projects via online poster presentations.

 Printing is not supported at the primary Gallery Thumbnail page.
 Please first navigate to a specific Image before printing.